 Business decisions are funny things.
-Take Toshiba for instance, they put all their eggs in the basket of the HD DVD format when it first went head to head against Blu-ray.
+Take Toshiba for instance, they put all their eggs in the basket of the HD DVD format when it first went head to head against Blu-ray devices, not even the best blu ray player.
 Things went bad for HD DVD — you see them around anywhere? — and Toshiba ended up withdrawing from the high-def video source device market.
 For a while.

 But that’s in the past and Blu-ray is now.
 Fans of Toshiba’s well-established “build” quality, as found in any of their consumer electronics products, won’t be disappointed with the availability of the Toshiba BDX5300 3D Blu-ray Player With Built-in Wi-Fi.
 That’s because it does a competent job of playing discs — Blu-ray or DVD — while providing the additional features that are expected in a player today.
 And at a price that doesn’t sting in the least.